Master's in Cosmetology

 What Cosmetic-Related Topics Can I Pursue at the Master's Degree Level?

-Programs available on-campus and online.
-However, programs with a cosmetic science specialization are extremely rare, whether you choose to attend in-person or online.
+Programs are available on campus and online.
+However, programs with a cosmetic science specialization are extremely rare with either option.
 In an online program, you'll likely be required to complete certain lab courses in person at the school.
 This will probably only require one or two trips to your school over the course of your studies.